 Harness a wealth of customer information to better understand them

-With customers using so many different methods to communicate it important to use data analysts and customer segmentation managers to align the business and strategies around the customer lifecycle.
+With customers using so many different methods to communicate its important to use data analysts and customer segmentation managers to align the business and strategies around the customer life-cycle.

 - Use advanced analytics to review gathered data across all contact channel sources.